lightward/mechanic-tasks/docs/maintain-collections-by-product-metafield-values/README.md

 Tags: Bulk, Collections, Metafields, Products

 This task will scan your entire catalog to maintain products in collections based on metafield values.
-Configure the task with a metafield namespace and key (separated by a period, e.g. "custom.color"), and a list of metafield string values paried with collection IDs.
+Configure the task with a metafield namespace and key (separated by a period, e.g. "custom.color"), and a list of metafield string values paired with collection IDs.
 If the value of a product's metafield matches any of the configured ones, then the product will be added to that collection.
 Conversely, products in a configured collection which do not match a metafield value will be removed.

 * View in the task library: [tasks.mechanic.dev/maintain-collections-by-product-metafield-values](https://tasks.mechanic.dev/maintain-collections-by-product-metafield-values)
 * Task JSON, for direct import: [task.json](../../tasks/maintain-collections-by-product-metafield-values.json)